robcog-iai/UROSBridge/Documentation/Examples.md

 #### Add More Message / Service Types

-This plugin already has support for `std_msgs`, `geometry_msgs` and `std_srvs`, but sometimes other types of message / service will be required.
+This plugin already has support for `std_msgs`, `geometry_msgs`, `std_srvs`, etc. but sometimes other types of message / service will be required.
 We can add new message classes to the plugin or directly to the project source folder.

 ##### Message / Topic